 If you did not file an extension and expect to owe the IRS additional taxes when you do file, the IRS starts tacking on failure to file and failure to pay penalties beginning April 16, 2015.
 Generally, the failure to file penalty, also known as the delinquency penalty, runs at a severe rate of 5% up to a maximum rate of 25% per month (or partial month) of lateness.

 Unfortunately, it gets worse.
-Since it has already been 60 days since April 15, the IRS asserts a minimum failure to file penalty of at least $135.
+Since it has already been 60 days since the federal tax deadline, the IRS asserts a minimum failure to file penalty of at least $135.
 For example, if you didn’t file an extension and only owe the IRS $1, they’ll still charge you the $135 penalty just because you’re filing past the 60-day window.